c-born/nf/README.md

 Only designed for Windows, and probably a subset of configurations, until I hear back from other testers.

-Please give it a run and let me know what other variable substitutions wuld be of use!
+Please give it a run and let me know what other variable substitutions would be of use!

 ## Release Notes

 ### 1.0.1 (alpha)

 Initial release of `nf` extension
+Inviting comments on implementation and documentation, please give it a try and get back with what works, what doesn't, what needs explanation and what could be improved.